|

 (1938-1945), who saved his close collaborator and friend

-Manko Berman from the infamous
+Manko Berman from the infamous Jasenovac

-Jasenovac concentration camp, together with
+concentration camp, together

 sisters Stefa and Hermina